cms636/cms636.github.io/_posts/2017-10-17-assignment-4.md

 03.GIS is limited to understand social complexity and depict a more evocative world which is built on understanding of history and culture.

-4. GIS is not able to produce knowledge.
+04.GIS is not able to produce knowledge.